qurihara/Threejs-Tetris-3DModeler/README.md

  * Normal mode: medium speed.
  * Hard mode: high speed.

-* I tested this app with Chrome and FireFox on Windows and Mac.
+* I tested this app with IE, Chrome and FireFox.
 It doesn't work with Safari on Mac, any browsers on Smartphones.
 (Maybe because of something related with WebGL)
 * You might need to repair .STL with https://modelrepair.azurewebsites.net/index.php

 Music by PANICPUMPKIN: